-- Why not have a pair of slippers under your table that you can easily slip on and give your feet some between-classes rest.
+- Provide a pair of slippers inside your classroom’s table that you can easily slip on and give your feet some between-classes rest.

 - A kitchen gel mat is a lifesaver.
 You can stand on them while teaching to give your feet something soft and squishy to stand on.

-- When you get home after a tiring day, rest for a good 15 minutes and then soak your feet in a bucket of warm water.
-This helps your feet nerves to relax.
+- After a tiring day, rest for 15 minutes and then relax your feet by soaking them in warm water.

 Do you have some tips about finding the most comfortable shoes that teachers should be wearing?
 Please don’t hesitate to comment below.